Anoka Workers’ Compensation Accident Attorneys

 Minnesota law requires all employers to provide benefits to their employees for work-related injuries, either through workers’ compensation insurance or self-insurance.

 Workers' Compensation Benefits

-If you have suffered a workers’ compensation accident you are entitled to benefits.
+If you have suffered a workers’ compensation accident, you are entitled to benefits.

-Four basic types of benefits provided include:
+The four basic types of benefits provided include:

 Workers’ compensation is a no-fault system.
 Proving the employer’s negligence is not necessary to receive benefits.

-Whether a work injury is the responsibility of the employer, or a co-worker or contractor caused the injury, a full evaluation of the case is critical in determining if additional claims beyond the limited workers’ compensation benefits from the employer are needed.
+Whether a work injury is the responsibility of the employer, or a coworker or contractor caused the injury, a full evaluation of the case is critical in determining if additional claims beyond the limited workers’ compensation benefits from the employer are needed.

 How to Proceed If You Are Injured on the Job

 There are exceptions to the rules about workers’ compensation.
 Some employers are exempt.
 Let an experienced workers’ compensation attorney inform you about your benefits.